jepler/textual-totp/README.md

 This is because `ttotp` tries to only clear values that it set, by checking that the current clipboard value is equal to the value it pasted earlier.

+Search for a key by pressing "/" and then entering a case insensitive regular expression.
+Press Ctrl+A to show all keys again.

 Exit the app with Ctrl+C.

 # In-memory storage of TOTPs